mhho3082/dotfiles/README.md

 cp ~/.config/git/config ~/Documents/dotfiles/git/config
 ```

-If you are having a clean install (say WSL), please:
+If you are having a clean install, you may:

 1. Get Git working
 2. Connect the machine to the internet